 Bad news: 7.5 out of 11 Mobile operators tested bleach ECN in outgoing packets.
-Using Tracebox in the MONROE nodes we find that 7 out of 11 Mobile operators bleach the ECN field in the IP header for all ECN codepoints in all packets going from the client to the Internet, for all types of packets tested (SYN, data packets, pure ACKS and FINs) and for both ports (80 and 443).
+Using Tracebox in the MON-ROE nodes we find that 7 out of 11 Mobile operators bleach the ECN field in the IP header for all ECN codepoints in all packets going from the client to the Internet, for all types of packets tested (SYN, data packets, pure ACKS and FINs) and for both ports (80 and 443).

-?? shows the results for ECN and ECN++ bleaching.
 The operators bleaching ECN are: Yoigo (ES), Orange (ES), Vodafone (IT), TIM (IT), Wind (IT), Telia (NO), Telia (SE).
 In all the bleaching cases, we observe that the ECN field is cleared in the first hop (i.e., the mobile operator is clearing it in its radio access).

 One mobile operator (Movistar (ES)) bleaches the IP/ECN field only for port 80 and not for port 443.
-Using the client/server experiments, we learn that Movistar is using a web proxy that does not support ECN.7 We find that two other providers, TIM and Vodafone, also use a proxy on port 80.
+Using the client/server experiments, we learn that Movistar is using a web proxy that does not support ECN 4 .
+We find that two other providers, TIM and Vodafone, also use a proxy on port 80.

-For the subset of vantage points connected to the three mobile access networks that do not wipe the outgoing IP/ECN field (Telenor(NO), Telenor(SE) and 3 (SE)), we observe that 0.53percent of paths to the Alexa 100k servers encounter bleaching deeper into the network - always more than 5 hops away.
-We find similar results in the experiments using the PlanetLab clients (0.23percent bleaching), which is consistent with other measurements (see Related Work).
+For the three mobile operators that honor the IP/ECN field in outgoing packets, (Telenor(NO), Telenor(SE) and 3 (SE)), we observe that 0,53% of paths bleach the ECN field of outgoing packets further than 5 hops away.
+We find similar results in the experiments using the PlanetLab clients (0,23% bleaching), which is consistent with other measurements (see § 3).

 Regarding incoming packets (towards the client), through client/server experiments we find that all providers that do not use a proxy honour the value in the ECN field.
 We verified this by sending ECT marked packets from our servers to all the MONROE clients in the different ISPs.
-We cannot reliably conclude that there is not a fractional percentage of bleaching in the incoming direction, because the number of servers we have under our control limits the number of incoming paths we can test.